-Title I (Adult, Dislocated Worker and Youth) - Adult, Dislocated Worker, and Youth Services are located in the Comprehensive One-Stop Center (107 N. Third Street, Quincy, IL) and are also available at the following county offices: Brown County Workforce Office (206 S. West Cross St., Mt.
-Sterling, IL); Hancock County Workforce Office (550 N. Madison St., Carthage, IL); Knox County Workforce Office (311 East Main St., Suite 612, Galesburg, IL); McDonough County Workforce Office (440 N. Lafayette, Suite 110, Macomb, IL); Pike County Workforce Office (120 S. Madison Street, Pittsfield, IL); Schuyler County Workforce Office (233 N. Congress Street, Rushville, IL); and Warren County Workforce Office, serving Warren and Henderson counties (81 Public Square, Monmouth, IL).
+Title I (Adult, Dislocated Worker and Youth) - Adult, Dislocated Worker, and Youth Services are located in the Comprehensive One-Stop Center (107 N. Third Street, Quincy, IL) and are also available at the following county offices: Brown County Workforce Office (108 N Capitol Ave., Mt.
+Sterling, IL); Hancock County Workforce Office (550 N. Madison St., Carthage, IL); Knox County Workforce Office (311 East Main St., Suite 612, Galesburg, IL); McDonough County Workforce Office (440 N. Lafayette, Suite 110, Macomb, IL); Pike County Workforce Office (120 S. Madison Street, Pittsfield, IL); Schuyler County Workforce Office (220 W Washington, Rushville, IL); and Warren County Workforce Office, serving Warren and Henderson counties (81 Public Square, Monmouth, IL).
 The matrices attached to this agreement further identify how these programs will be accessed.

 Title II (Adult Education and Literacy) - The John Wood Community College and ROE #33 Adult Education programs provide Adult Basic Education, Adult Secondary Education, English as a Second Language, and Integrated Education and Training instruction at locations throughout the workforce region.
 All services, including outreach, intake, orientation and initial skills assessment are available via direct linkage - phone, email or walk-in, during regular business hours.
 Instruction and transition services are provided to assist individuals in obtaining their high school equivalency, increase basic reading and math skills, learn the English language, and obtain industry recognized credentials and employment skills.
 Support services, including referral to and coordination with partner and community agencies, are provided to aid students in education and employment goal attainment.
-Adult Education staff provide training on a quarterly basis for new frontline staff at the One-Stop and partner agencies which includes program services, class times and locations, orientation dates, support services and contact information.
-The Adult Education Transition Coordinator is the referral for direct linkage and contact information is updated as needed and provided to all partner agencies.
+Adult Education staff provide training on a regular basis for new One-Stop and partner agencies' frontline staff to include information on program services, class times and locations, orientation dates, support services and contact information.
+The JWCC Adult Education Transition Coordinator is the referral for direct linkage and contact information is provided to all partner agencies.
+Phone: 217-641-4951 JWCC: 1301 S. 48th St, Quincy, IL

 Title III (Employment Services under Wager-Peyser) - IDES' Employment Services and Outreach is a labor exchange program designed to sustain economic growth by expanding employment opportunities to qualified job seekers that meet the demands of employers.
 The program's objectives aim to reduce the loss of productivity by filling job openings as quickly as possible and to shorten the duration of individuals' unemployment.
 For job seekers who are not job ready, Employment Services, in cooperation with other workforce partners, assist clients to access training, employability development services, and other supportive service needs to realize their employment goals.

-IDES and other workforce partners have formed a local Business Services Team to coordinate employer contacts and streamline services delivered to them.
+Employment Service staff also assist various special populations such as returning citizens, youth, and older workers with overcoming their unique barriers when returning to the workforce.
 Employment Service staff provide the following basic career services: outreach, intake, orientation; labor exchange services including job search and placement assistance; referral & coordination with other programs; workforce and labor market information and statistics; performance information for the local area as a whole; information on the availability of supportive services, and information and meaningful assistance with UI claims.
-Employment Services staff provide the following individualized career services: comprehensive and specialized assessments; development of an individual employment plan, career planning, short-term pre-vocational services; and workforce preparation activities.
+Employment Service staff provide the following individualized career services: comprehensive and specialized assessments; development of an individual employment plan, career planning, short-term pre-vocational services; and workforce preparation activities.